-12 Mezile v.
+12 See Mezile v.
 D.C.
 Department of Disability Services, No. 2010 CA 004111 (D.C.
 Super.
 Ct.
 February 2, 2012.)

-regulations pertaining to the RIF of Federal employees.
-I find that the Code of Federal Regulations, do not, given the circumstances, have any applicability to the instant matter.
-Employee also argues that there was no shortage of work.
-This is also inapplicable since that is outside of the OEA's purview to review.
-Moreover, Agency did not cite lack of work as a reason to undertake the instant RIF, but rather the Chancellor implemented the instant RIF due to budgetary constraints13.
+also argues that there was no shortage of work.
+This argument is inapplicable in the instant matter since that is outside of the OEA's purview to review.
+Moreover, Agency did not cite lack of work as a reason to undertake the instant RIF, but rather the Chancellor implemented the instant RIF due to budgetary constraints.13